Excel and OLEDB in .NET

 Odama combines a pinball with some elements of real-time strategy and tosses in a microphone as an input for voice commands for good measure.

 The gameplay itself is relatively simple.
 Your ancient Japanese samurai warriors need to make their way from the front of the playfield to the back, through a gate, while opposing warriors attempt to stop you.
 All the while you’re batting around this enormous ball (the Odama) like a giant pinball which runs over troops (both yours and the enemies) and kills them.
 The ball also destroys buildings and other armaments in its path.
-Add to …
+Add to that a …

 Read More